 • XOVR-type ETFs: possible exposure via SPVs or secondary structures

-👉 This remains the simplest way to gain exposure to SpaceX before the IPO.
+👉 This remains the simplest route to gaining exposure to SpaceX before the IPO.

-But several limitations should be kept in mind: exposure remains partial, fees can be high, and some funds sometimes trade at a significant premium to their actual value.
+But several limitations are worth bearing in mind: exposure remains partial, fees can be high and some funds sometimes trade at a significant premium to their actual value.

 💡 Good to know

-Exposure through a fund does not allow you to replicate SpaceX’s actual performance precisely.
+Exposure through a fund does not allow you to replicate SpaceX’s actual performance exactly.

 #2 - Listed shares linked to SpaceX

-Another approach is to invest through listed companies that already own a small stake in SpaceX.
+Another approach is to invest through listed companies that already hold a small stake in SpaceX.

 The best-known example is Alphabet, which has historically held a stake of around 7%.
-Other major financial players may also have smaller exposure.
+Other large financial players may also have more marginal exposure.

-This option has the advantage of being simple and accessible, but it is important to stay realistic: in a group such as Alphabet, the effect of SpaceX remains very limited compared with the rest of the business.
+This option has the advantage of being simple and accessible, but it is important to remain realistic: in a group such as Alphabet, the impact of SpaceX is very small relative to the rest of the business.

-👉 In other words, this is more of a symbolic exposure than a genuine investment case centred on SpaceX.
+👉 This is more a case of symbolic exposure than a genuine bet on SpaceX.

 #3 - Space ETFs and thematic funds

-Finally, there are ETFs and funds focused on space, innovation or satellite infrastructure.
+Lastly, there are ETFs and funds specialising in space, innovation or satellite infrastructure.

-These allow investors to benefit from the sector’s broader long-term trend, which can be attractive if the goal is to invest in the wider ecosystem.
+They allow investors to back the broader long-term trend in the sector, which can be appealing if the objective is to invest in the wider ecosystem.

-But in most cases, SpaceX does not appear directly within them, or only through very diluted SPV exposure.
+But in most cases, SpaceX does not appear directly in them, or only through highly diluted SPVs.

 👉 Here, the exposure is mainly thematic rather than specific.